The history of the milkmanAugust 2, 2019

 First Milk supplies us with fresh milk collected from its local family farms.
 These farmers are all part of First Milk because, as a co-operative business, it exists to deliver a fair price for its members.

-Milk delivery is convenient as it ever was but it does have advantages over the same process last century too.
+A Milkman delivery is convenient as it ever was but it does have advantages over the same process last century too.
 McQueens Dairies now has an online shop where you can place an order for milk, juice and eggs.
 You can manage your milk account online where you can manage your order and book holidays too.

 Each milkman will cover a much greater area than the days of the horse drawn float, so they may deliver all night to cover the distance.